joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_murder/prologue.md

 (6) Whether it is lawful to kill a just man?
 (7) Whether it is lawful to kill a man in self-defense?
 (8) Whether accidental homicide is a mortal sin?

-* Whether It Is Unlawful To Kill Any Living Thing?
-* Whether It Is Lawful To Kill Sinners?
-* Whether It Is Lawful For A Private Individual To Kill A Man Who Has Sinned?
-* Whether It Is Lawful For Clerics To Kill Evil-doers?
-* Whether It Is Lawful To Kill Oneself?
-* Whether It Is Lawful To Kill The Innocent?
-* Whether It Is Lawful To Kill A Man In Self-defense?